 EU Applicants (presenting qualifications outside of Ireland and UK) and non-EU Applicants

 Year 1 Full-time courses:

 Applicants must apply via the CAO system www.cao.ie by 1st February in order to have their foreign qualifications assessed.
-Those only receiving their qualifications after that date should send them directly to the CAO, and also send a copy to CIT, marking clearly your CAO number.
+Those only receiving their qualifications after that date should send them directly to the CAO, and also send a copy to MTU, marking clearly your CAO number.